 |AC-Adapter:||6V DC, 75mA||Origin of manufacture:||USA|

 |Program steps:||Courtesy of:||Peter Muckermann|

-It uses a MK50280A single-chip calculator circuit and one digit driver circuits.
+seems to be identical to the first edition of the calculator, we still located a MK50280A single-chip calculator circuit and one digit driver circuit.

 Learn more about Mostek Calculator Integrated

-The later Corvus 400 got the MK50282A calculator circuit instead the MK50280.
+The later Corvus 400 makes use of the MK50282A calculator circuit instead the MK50280A chip.
 The differences are not yet discovered.
 Within some month the four unusual N-batteries were replaced with a standard 9V battery.
 Don't miss the Corvus 406.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, October 17, 2002.
 No reprints without written permission.